-- 1. The Executive Committee is responsible for implementing the will of the Board, with appropriate level of input from the Board before decisions are made. - 2.
+- 1. The Executive Committee is responsible for implementing the will of the Board, with appropriate level of input from the Board before decisions are made - 2.
 Direct the process of selection, supervision, and evaluation of the Executive Director.
-ED hiring and separation recommendations are to be approved by the Board. - 3.
-Oversee and present an annual performance review of the ED to the Board. - 4.
-Meet regularly with the ED on behalf of the Board to provide support and counsel on executive decisions. - 5.
+ED hiring and separation recommendations are to be approved by the Board - 3.
+Oversee and present an annual performance review of the ED to the Board - 4.
+Meet regularly with the ED on behalf of the Board to provide support and counsel on executive decisions - 5.
 Perform an assessment of committees at least once every three years to ensure maximum utilization of their potential and function within the organization.
-Ensure that all Board members serve on at least two committees. - 6.
-Act on behalf of the full Board in an emergency situation. - 7.
-Monitor and evaluate progress toward strategic goals and initiatives and provide counsel to the ED regarding the same, to include timely presentations to the full Board. - 8.
-Led by the Board Chair, oversee the day-to-day implementation of the Board's policies and ensure that appropriate governance systems are established and maintained.
+Ensure that all Board members serve on at least two committees - 6.
+Act on behalf of the full Board in an emergency situation - 7.
+Monitor and evaluate progress toward strategic goals and initiatives and provide counsel to the ED regarding the same, to include timely presentations to the full Board - 8.
+Led by the Board Chair, oversee the day-to-day implementation of the Board's policies and ensure that appropriate governance systems are established and maintained

-EPISCOPAL FOUNDATION OF DALLAS Audit and Administration Committee Responsibilities
+Audit and Administration Committee Responsibilities

 The Audit and Administration Committee is an Advisory Committee of the Board of Trustees.
-It is principal responsibilities are to see that appropriate accounting policies and internal controls are established and followed, and that the organization issues financial statements and reports on time and in accordance with its regulatory obligations.
-In addition, the Committee will annually review the compensation provided to staff and recommend changes to the Board of Trustees as deemed prudent by the Committee.
+It s principal responsibilities are to see that appropriate accounting policies and internal controls are established and followed, and that the organization issues financial statements and reports on time and in accordance with its regulatory obligations.

+In addition, and recommend changes to the Board of Trustees as deemed prudent by the Committee.
 The Committee is also responsible for overseeing the employment process related to staff and the annual evaluation of the Executive Director.